ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

    data     glade          lfs3  libx32  proc   scratch1    tmp
    dev      home           lfs4  lustre  root   scratch2    u

+Users can run ``exit`` to exit the shell.

 Download and Stage the Data
 ============================

 The SRW App requires input files to run.
 These include static datasets, initial and boundary condition files, and model configuration files.
-On Level 1 systems, the data required to run SRW App tests are already available, as long as the ``--bind`` command in :numref:`Step %s <BuildC>` included the directory with the input model data.
+On Level 1 systems, the data required to run SRW App tests are already available, as long as the bind argument (starting with ``-B``) in :numref:`Step %s <BuildC>` included the directory with the input model data.
 For Level 2-4 systems, the data must be added manually by the user.
 Detailed instructions on how to add the data can be found in :numref:`Section %s <DownloadingStagingInput>`.
 Sections :numref:`%s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GenerateForecastC: